cdoty/CrabSCV/README.md

 There is also a configuration to allow compiling and running the software from within VS Code.
 The configuration depends on the bat files to handle compiling.

 The code and tools are released under your choice of MIT, CC0, or Public domain.
-The assembler, graphics, and tool libraries have their own license.
+The assembler, graphics, and tool libraries have their own licenses.